7505 NE 2nd Avenue,

 No one has favorited this theater yet

-The Rialto Theatre opened in 1926 as a vaudeville theatre.
+The Rialto Theatre opened on June 12, 1926 with Ralph Lewis in “The Overland Limited”.
 It was an open-air theatre, consisting of four walls decorating in a Spanish style and no roof (a true Atmospheric style theatre).
 The only enclosed spaces were the ticket and projection booths, and a small back-stage area behind the screen.
-By 1928 it was operating as an airdome movie theatre.
+It was equipped with a Wurlitzer organ which was played at the opening by organist William B. Millette.
 It was closed in the early-1930’s.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.